Generic name: tetanus, diphtheria, acellular pertussis vaccine (Tdap) [ TET-a-nus, dif-THEER-ee-a, and-ay-SEL-yoo-ler-per-TUS-iss ]

 Diphtheria and pertussis are spread from person to person.
 Tetanus enters the body through a cut or wound.

-You should not receive a Boostrix booster vaccine if you had a life threatening allergic reaction after the first shot.
+You should not receive Boostrix if you have ever had had a life-threatening allergic reaction to a tetanus, diphtheria, or pertussis vaccine.

 Becoming infected with diphtheria, pertussis, or tetanus is much more dangerous to your health than receiving the Boostrix vaccine.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.

-You may not be able to receive a Boostrix vaccine if you have ever received a similar vaccine that caused any of the following:
+You may not be able to receive Boostrix if you have ever received a similar vaccine that caused any of the following:

 a neurologic disorder or disease affecting the brain;